hy-tsoha/tsohacheck/README.md

 Then run the script: `bash tsohacheck.sh` in empty directory.

-Script assumes you are in the start in empty directory, except for script and repolist.
+Script assumes you are in the start in empty directory, except for scripts and repolist.
+(Importantly, that there are no subdirectories.)

 Script will: